androiddevnotesforks/SongQuiz/README.md

 Do you know what you hear?
 Challenge yourself on more than 4 billion playlists!

 Song Quiz guides you into the world of music.
-Play with more than 4 billion Spotify playlists to never make this game boring.
+Play with more than 4 billion Spotify playlists.
 Save playlists to your library, set up the game based on your preferences.
 Would it be too easy?
 Shorten the length of a song or disable repetition to make it more exciting.
+Spark your music knowledge against your friends with your own playlists.
+As it is easy to use, you can play while traveling, taking a shower, and so on.
 While playing, you interact with a speech oriented UI - all you need is your voice 🎵

 <p float="middle">
  	<img src="https://user-images.githubusercontent.com/37120889/124105386-784f1c00-da63-11eb-9bf7-8503180092da.PNG" alt="Song Quiz1" width="240"/>